robertlarkins/preferred-development-practices/C#/Projects/ApiClientProject.md

 Some examples of what the output file can be named is MyApiModels or AcmeApiAccessModels or AcmeClientModels.
 Anything that conveys that this is an automatically generated file for accessing the API.

 To run the NSwag build to generate new API models go into Package Manager Console and run `dotnet build`.
+Using the addition to the .csproj file, the client class will be rebuilt on each build.

+To incorporate authentication into the NSwag Client code, the HttpClient passed in via the constructor needs to facilitate the authentication, this isn't through NSwag: https://github.com/RicoSuter/NSwag/issues/1312

 # Integration Testing